ilijamt/terraform-provider-awx/docs/resources/settings_misc_logging.md

 awx - service logs
 activity_stream - activity stream records
-job_events - callback data from Ansible job events system_tracking - facts gathered from scan jobs.
+job_events - callback data from Ansible job events system_tracking - facts gathered from scan jobs broadcast_websocket - errors pertaining to websockets broadcast metrics
-- `log_aggregator_max_disk_usage_gb` (Number) Amount of data to store (in gigabytes) during an outage of the external log aggregator (defaults to 1).
-Equivalent to the rsyslogd queue.maxdiskspace setting.
 - `log_aggregator_max_disk_usage_path` (String) Location to persist logs that should be retried after an outage of the external log aggregator (defaults to /var/lib/awx).
 Equivalent to the rsyslogd queue.spoolDirectory setting.
 - `log_aggregator_password` (String) Password or authentication token for external log aggregator (if required; HTTP/s only).
 - `log_aggregator_port` (Number) Port on Logging Aggregator to send logs to (if required and not provided in Logging Aggregator).